gelsogrove/shopME/finalproject-AG/finalproget.md

 Each test type will be implemented to ensure code quality, reliability, and to prevent regressions during development.

+### **2.5.1 Authentication Token Generation**

+The system uses JWT (JSON Web Token) for secure authentication across all APIs:

+1. **Token Generation**: When a user logs in, the system generates a signed JWT with:
+   - A unique user identifier
+   - The user's roles and permissions
+   - Workspace access information
+   - An expiration time (1 hour for access tokens)

+2. **Token Structure**: Each token consists of three parts:
+   - Header: Algorithm information (HS256)
+   - Payload: User data and claims
+   - Signature: Ensures token integrity

+3. **Token Usage**: Include the token in all API requests in the Authorization header:
+   `Authorization: Bearer [token]`

+4. **Token Renewal**: When tokens approach expiration, use the refresh endpoint to obtain a new token without re-authentication.

+### **2.5.2 AI Parameter Definitions**

+The system enables fine-tuning of AI agent behavior through several key parameters:

+1. **prompt**: The base text instructions that guide the AI's behavior and responses.
+Defines the AI's personality, knowledge boundaries, and response format.
+Example: "You are a helpful customer service agent for an Italian restaurant.
+Answer questions about our menu, opening hours, and reservations in a friendly tone."

+2. **max_token**: Limits the length of the AI's response.
+Each token represents approximately 4 characters or 0.75 words.
+   - Lower values (50-150): Short, concise responses
+   - Medium values (150-500): Detailed explanations
+   - Higher values (500-1000): Comprehensive answers

+3. **temperature**: Controls randomness in responses, ranging from 0.0 to 1.0.
+   - Low (0.1-0.3): Consistent, deterministic, focused responses
+   - Medium (0.4-0.7): Balanced creativity and focus
+   - High (0.8-1.0): More diverse, creative, and unpredictable responses

+4. **top_P**: Controls response diversity using nucleus sampling, ranging from 0.0 to 1.0.
+   - Lower values: Consider only the most probable tokens
+   - Higher values: Consider a wider range of possible tokens

+5. **top_K**: Restricts token selection to the K most likely tokens at each step.
+   - Lower values (10-20): More focused on common word choices
+   - Higher values (40-100): More varied vocabulary options

+These parameters allow businesses to customize their AI agents for different scenarios, from factual customer support to creative product recommendations.

 ---

 ## 3. Data model